Marcus-Davi/Cpp-OpenCL/README.md

 # Cpp-OpenCL

-Simple CMAKE project using openCL to do a simple vector sum.
+Simple CMAKE project using openCL to do a simple vector sum on supported GPU.